-The PID function can be called as often as every 10 milliseconds by providing power flow to the Enable input and no power flow to the Manual input.
-The function block compares the current CPU time with the last PID solution time stored in the reference array.
+When the PID function block is called, it compares the current CPU time with the last PID solution time stored in the reference array.
 If the interval between the two times is equal to or greater than the Sample Period (word 3 of the reference array) and also equal to or greater than 10 milliseconds, the PID algorithm is solved using this time interval.
 Both the last solution time and CV output are updated.
-In Automatic mode, the output CV is placed in the Manual Command parameter (word 14 of the reference array).
+In Automatic mode, the output CV is copied to the Manual Command parameter (word 14 of the reference array).

 Note: If you call the PID block in Auto mode after a long delay, you may want to use SVC_REQ 16 or SVC_REQ 51 to load the current CPU time into the stored previous solution time (word 24 of the reference array, described on page 10-8).
 This will update the last PID solution time and avoid a large step change of the integral term.
+Another method to prevent the step change is to copy the PV value to the SP before placing the loop into Auto.